kas/kas/README.md

-Skilled problem solver with experience in web and mobile technologies
+Problem solver with experience in web and mobile technologies